 We’re really just getting into the full swing of winter, but I’m already buzzing with excitement for spring.
 It won’t be long before seeds will be planted in preparation for the spring garden.
 And my seed catalogs are already here, waiting to be earmarked and bent with lots of pen marks.
 The planning of a spring garden is almost as exciting at he planting itself.
 And this wonderful winter season is the perfect time to plan.

 Winter is a wonderful resting time for you and your garden.
 Even for my gardeners in the deep south, who can garden most of the year, replenishing garden beds can give them a much needed rest and nutrient boost.
 This quieter season also gives us gardeners a chance to dream about what we’d like to grow in the upcoming months.
 As you’ll see in the checklist, I always encourage trying something new each year.
 Maybe not an entire garden of new things, but try at least one new plant.
+Maybe a new variety of black tomatoes would look fantastic in your garden this spring.
+Or perhaps a crop that has eluded you in the past (it’s beets for me!) can be tackled again this year.

 Last year, I tried white acre peas for the first time in the spring garden, and they exceeded my expectations.
 In fact, they were so excited to grow that they choked out the corn I had planted as a companion.
 So, I’ll give them a try again this year, but give my corn a few weeks of a head start.
 I’d love to know what you’re planning to try this year!